Vitols999/QMS-WIKI/DocMapsTipsOnline.md

 (again, don't forget to replace **all** the occurrences of **[YOUR_ID]** with your actual 24 character personal key)

-Note that this file was working as of Jully 28, 2018 but may stop working in the future in case IGN changes its WMTS or WMS server configuration.
+Note that this file was working as of July 28, 2018 but may stop working in the future in case IGN changes its WMTS or WMS server configuration.

 See [IGN Online Ressources](https://geoservices.ign.fr/documentation/ressources.html) if you want more information about IGN WMTS ans WMS layers.